Page 6 of 9

 During the stay of the explorers in the Flathead camp Captain Clarke took unto himself a Flathead woman.
 One son was the result of this union, and he was baptised after the missionaries came to Bitter Root valley [in 1850] and named Peter Clarke.
 This halfbreed lived to a ripe age, and was well known to many of Montana's early settlers.
 He died about six years ago [c.
 1884] and left a son, who was christened at St. Mary's Mission to the name of Zachariah, and pronounced Sacalee by the Indians.
 The latter has a son three years of age, whom it is claimed by the Indians, in direct descent, to be the great grandson of the renowned Captain Clarke.1

 s striking as this account is, it is important to understand that there is no evidence that either of the officers, or any other member of the Corps of Discovery, was ever guilty of rape.
-On the contrary, there were many instances of native men offering their daughters, even their wives, to their white visitors for consensual sex, without any hint of salacity or moral turpitude.
-Ochanee's statement that Captain Clark "took unto himself" a Flathead woman was only a Biblical euphemism for "slept with" or "had sex with."
+On the contrary, there were many instances of native men offering their daughters, even their wives, to their white visitors for consensual sex, without any hint of salacity or moral turpitude but rather in the expectation of infusing the tribe with the blood of power and strength.
+Ochanee's statement that Captain Clark "took unto himself" a Flathead woman was a common Biblical euphemism for "slept with" or "had sex with."
 Furthermore, we are told that on more than a few occasions the women as well as their male guardians were genuinely offended, even highly insulted when the captains declined the offers, which according to the journals they did without exception.
-At the same time, the captains frequently, if tacitly, allowed the enlisted men to accept those offers at will, even at the risk of contracting STDs.
+At the same time, the captains frequently, if tacitly, allowed the enlisted men to accept those offers at will, even at the risk of contracting sexually transmitted diseases.

 1. Peter Ronan, History of the Flathead Indians, Their Wars and Hunts, 1813-1890 (1890, reprint, Minneapolis: Ross & Haines, 1965), 44.